ZakYeo/should-i/README.md

 - Google Maps API to pull live map data
 - Comment system to write & display comments from users
 - Thumbs up or down other users' comments
+- Pre-commit hook using husky with ESLint & Prettier

 ## Planned Features